 Anonymity

-In most circumstances, Australian Biotechnologies does not require Personal Information for you to gain access to our website and in some circumstances you may choose not to identify yourself or use a pseudonym when providing your Personal Information to us.
-However we may require your Personal Information in some other circumstances.
-For example, if you are a healthcare practitioner or healthcare provider, we require you to acknowledge this in order to access our website.
+In most circumstances, Australian Biotechnologies does not require you to provide Personal Information in order for you to access to our website and in some circumstances, you may choose not to identify yourself or use a pseudonym when interacting with us.
+However, there are circumstances in which we may require your Personal Information.
+For example, if you are a healthcare practitioner or healthcare provider, we require may require you to confirm this in order to access our website.
 Our ability to provide our products or services to you or process any request or complaint by you may be adversely affected if you do not give us the requested Personal Information, or if the information you give us is incomplete or inaccurate.

 Other Legal and Regulatory Obligations